armsteadj1/express-basistheory-tokenize/README.md

 }
 ```

 🎉 - You can now save the `encrypt_this_value` and `keep_this_safe` to your database without worrying about storying the actual dangerous data and can call Basis Theory you need to use it!
-Check out more about how you can use the data on (Basis Theory's documentation)[https://developers.basistheory.com].
+Check out more about how you can use the data on [Basis Theory's documentation](https://developers.basistheory.com).

 ### Test